outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - lack of functions preventing the problem or its causes, or lack of error-correcting or error-containing/isolating functions, or lack of variable-handling functions
     - where a 'solution' would be a structure that fulfills the solution/problem-solving requirements, and a 'solution-finding method' would be the structure that found/derived/generated the solution, optionally using the problem or problem attributes like problem type as an input (or using another solution, or the problem space as an input)

   - add to examples

+      - examples of simple interface queries that can find/derive/generate useful info
+        - apply 'multiple' to constant structures like 'threshold counts'
+        - examine lower-dimensional structures like boundaries as structures of 'simplification'
+        - apply 'opposite' to 'sequence' structure like 'discrete to continuous structures' (where the continuous structures are the inputs)

       - example of why a structure is more useful than another which may be equivalent in some ways
         - an 'input-output sequence' (a 'state sequence') is more useful for things like 'connecting specific inputs/outputs' than 'a function database' bc 'inputs/outputs' are specific data/examples of cases where a function is applied making them useful for connecting specific problem inputs/solution outputs, and a function database takes less memory than an 'input-output sequence' database given that inputs/outputs will vary more than functions, whereas functions are more useful for 'finding connection functions quickly'